Mobius1/MiniBar/README.md

 new MiniBar('#myContent');
 ```

-MiniBar accepts the options object as a second parameter of the constructor:
+MiniBar also accepts an object as a second parameter of the constructor for user defined options:

 ```javascript
 new MiniBar('#mySelect', {